matter-labs/zksync-web-era-docs/docs/dev/communication-with-l1.md

 function depositETH(address _zkSyncAddress) external payable
 ```

 All the passed `ETH` will go to the new address.
-Please note that this will not be the case in the future architecture, where some of `ETH` will go to the operator.
+Please note that this will not be the case in future architecture, where some of `ETH` will go to the operator.

 ### Bridging ERC20 to zkSync